Zeeeepa/xyops/docs/servers.md

 You can add servers in three ways:

 1. **Via the UI** (one-line installer)
-	- Go to the Servers tab and click “Add Server…”.
+	- Go to the Servers tab and click "Add Server…".
 	- Optionally set a label, icon, enabled state, and pick groups (or leave automatic grouping on).
 	- Copy the pre-configured one-line install command for Linux/macOS or Windows and run it on the target host.
 	- The installer authenticates, installs xySat as a startup service (systemd/launchd/Windows Service), writes the config, and starts the agent.